Gmagon/src.gmagon.com/source/guide/trytomp3/best-tool-to-convert-ac3-to-mp3.md

 ![](../img/trytomp3-4.png)

 <br>
-With <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> the best AC3 to MP3 converter</a> installed on your Mac, you can easily extract audio tracks from multiple AC3 files and save them as MP3.
+With <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> the best AC3 to MP3 converter</a> installed on your Mac, you can easily convert audio files from AC3 format to MP3 in batch mode.
 Hope this helps.

 <br>
 Also read